contactandyc/another-c-library/website/ebook/12-red-black-tree/index.md

 (A2)
 ```

 Notice that in this case, the recoloring created a valid red-black tree.
 The black height is 2 to every leaf node.
 The root is black.
-There are not two red nodes in a row.
+There are no consecutive red nodes.
 In the one case (A2) where a node only has a single child, the child is red.

 To recap, if the parent and uncle are red, paint the parent and uncle black and the grandparent red.
 However, the grandparent's parent possibly was also red.
 To handle this case, we can repeat all of the tests recursively.
 Since the recursion is simple, continuing in a while loop works by changing the node to the grandparent.
 The grandparent which painted red to maintain the rule that the loop always starts with a red node.
 The code is below:
 ```c